sdc-china/IDA-doc/_posts/2018-01-15-tutorial-run-record-and-replay-a-test-case.md

 ### Step 4: Run a test case

-   In this step, you run a test case.The running of automated testing is asynchronous.
+   In this step, you can run a test case.The running of automated testing is asynchronous.

 #### Procedure